PERSOL HR DATA BANK in APAC

 Congratulatory or compassionate leave

-The entrepreneur shall be obliged to pay the worker/laborer's wages if the worker/laborer does not perform work for the following reasons (Labor Law, Article 93, Paragraph 2, Item e).
+The entrepreneur shall be obliged to pay the worker/laborer's wages if the worker/laborer does not perform work for the following reasons (Manpower Law, Article 93, Paragraphs 1 and 4).

 -